 Air passenger rights in Peru - Delayed flight

-In Peru passengers of flights that take off later than scheduled have the right to snacks, food, accomodation, transportion and a small compenstion depending on the duration of the delay:
+In Peru, passengers of flights that take off later than scheduled have the right to snacks, food, accommodation, transportation and a small compensation depending on the duration of the delay:

 - If the delay is between 2 hours and 4 hours, the airline must offer passengers a snack and allow them to make a phone call.